imagemin/jpegtran-bin/readme.md

 # jpegtran-bin [![Build Status](https://travis-ci.org/imagemin/jpegtran-bin.svg?branch=master)](https://travis-ci.org/imagemin/jpegtran-bin)

-> libjpeg-turbo is a derivative of libjpeg that uses SIMD instructions (MMX, SSE2, NEON) to accelerate baseline JPEG compression and decompression on x86, x86-64, and ARM systems.
+> [libjpeg-turbo](http://libjpeg-turbo.virtualgl.org/) is a derivative of libjpeg that uses SIMD instructions (MMX, SSE2, NEON) to accelerate baseline JPEG compression and decompression on x86, x86-64, and ARM systems.
 On such systems, libjpeg-turbo is generally 2-4x as fast as the unmodified version of libjpeg, all else being equal.

+You probably want [`imagemin-jpegtran`](https://github.com/imagemin/imagemin-jpegtran) instead.

 ## Install